 a.
 AmeriCorps Operating Grants: CNCS may award a Cost Reimbursement or a Fixed Amount grant to any successful applicant, but the availability of a Full-Time Fixed Amount grant is limited to certain applicants.
-See the Eligible

-Applicants section and the Mandatory Supplemental Guidance for more information.
+See the Eligible Applicants section and the Mandatory Supplemental Guidance for more information.
 CNCS will not provide both types of grants for the same project in one fiscal year.

-Grant Types Fixed Amount Available Subtypes Traditional Professional Corps Evidence- Based Planning Grant Full- time Education Award Program (EAP) Professional Corps Maximum Cost per MSY \$14,932 \$1,000 N/A \$13,430 \$800 \$1,000 Type of Slots in the National Service Trust All All N/A Full- time or Less than Full- time serving in a full- time capacity All Full-time only Budget Submission Required 1 Yes, if requesting operating funds Availability of Funds linked to enrollment and retention of awarded MSYs Yes Special Requirements N/A Must place qualified professionals in communities with an inadequate number of such professionals.
+Grant Types Cost Reimbursement Fixed Amount Available Subtypes Traditional Professional Corps Full-time Education Award Program (EAP) Professional Corps Maximum Cost per MSY \$14,932 \$1,000 \$13,430 \$800 \$1,000 Type of Slots in the National Service Trust All All All All Full-time only Budget Submission Required Yes No Yes, if requesting operating funds Availability of Funds linked to enrollment and retention of awarded MSYs No Yes Special Requirements N/A Must place qualified professionals in communities with an inadequate number of such professionals.
 Member salaries must be paid entirely by organization where member serves and not included in budget.
-See Notice N/A Must place qualified professionals in communities with an inadequate number of such professionals.
+N/A Must place qualified professionals in communities with an inadequate number of such professionals.
 Member salaries must be paid entirely by organization where member serves and not included in budget.

-Financial Reporting Requirements Yes Yes; Living allowance or salary paid to members may not be counted toward the match requirements Yes No Available to new Applicants Yes No Yes a.
-Evidence Based Intervention Planning Grants: CNCS is seeking applications for planning grants that will be used to develop national service models1 that seek to integrate members in innovative ways into evidence-based interventions.
-For example, in the Economic Opportunity focus area applicants could explore how to adapt social enterprise, workforce partnership, supportive housing, or financial literacy program models.
-Alternatively, applicants could propose taking an evidence-based practice2 such as motivational interviewing and training AmeriCorps members to apply these skills in ways that could improve individual economic or health outcomes.
+Financial Yes Yes; Living allowance or No

+Reporting Requirements salary paid to members may not be counted

+toward the match requirements

+Available to new Applicants Yes No Yes